geertn444/Tiingo/README.md

 It is free (? for now).
 You need to register and then you get an API key which needs to be inserted into the module.

 NOTE: it is NOT foolproof or dummy proof, it has bugs for sure but it works for me.
+I don't need intraday data, just historical close data.
 Your mileage may vary.

 NOTE: I did notice that the data provided by Tiingo is not as reliable as Yahoo.
 For example, after a first run, some tickers returned less data (less days) as Yahoo and not even all columns (sometimes Adj Close is missing, but if it is missing , it is copied from Close if that one exists)